chsh2/import_paint_brush/README.md

 ## Installation

-The add-on works with Blender 3.3 or newer versions:
+The add-on works with Blender 3.3 ~ 4.5:

 1. Download the archive file from the GitHub Release page.
 Do not unzip it.
 2. In Blender, open `[Edit]->[Preferences]->[Add-ons]` and click the Install button to load the archive.
 Enable the installed add-on.